 Mark 12: 29-31 (ICB) The most important command is this...
 Love the Lord your God.
 Love him with all your heart, all your soul, all your mind, and all your strength.
 The second most important command is this: Love your neighbour as you love yourself.
 Unless we love Jesus and love others, we're like a boat that hasn't made it off the boat trailer and into the water.
 To be fair, you don't get tossed about by the waves while you're on dry land, but you also don't get to watch Wales, catch fish, go skiing or knee-boarding or all the wonderful things you can do on a boat.
 So, if your life is like a boat are you in the water living out your purpose, or are you still on dry land?
 Almost every city in the world has a market that sells cheap imitations of designer handbags and clothes.
 That Gucci bag you bought in Bali for $10 probably isn't the real deal.
 If you look at if from a distance you might be fooled but a closer inspection will reveal the wonky stitching, ill-fitting lining and broken zip.
 If you do have a spare $5000 to buy an authentic Gucci bag (not that I condone spending that much on a handbag), you will be able to tell from the workmanship that it is the real deal.

 Your Christian faith can be a bit like that.
 If you look at it from a distance it looks real.
 You go to church and youth group but if you take a closer look at your life it may reveal some flaws.
 It's impossible to be perfect but if your faith is legit you should be moving towards Christlikeness.
 Your faith should show in your words and actions.
 Matthew 23:5 was referring to the teachers of the law or pharisees and said that they did the right thing to be seen by others.
-Are your actions motivated by your genuine love of God or are you just trying to look good for others?
-You know when one of the apps on your computer or phone won't work properly because it needs updating?
-Sometimes life is like that, some of your ideas or views are unhealthy or unhelpful or just plain wrong and need updating.
-Consider the following verses:
+Are your actions motivated by your genuine love of God or are you just trying to look good for others? |

 About UsShort and sweet inspirations for Christian teen girls.
 Archives